Take 15% off a Leesa Mattress. Use Code: SLEEPFOUNDATION

 The Leesa Hybrid has a cotton-blend cover and a full comfort system over supportive pocketed coils:

 The Leesa Hybrid boasts better temperature neutrality than the original Leesa.
 This is largely thanks to an aerated top layer and the pocketed coil support core, both of which allow room for airflow in order to let heat dissipate.
-Without sacrificing pressure relief, the coils also add bounce and offer vastly improved edge support over the flagship all-foam model.
-Sleepers over 230 pounds should find this bed does a solid job of providing support for the spine.
+Without sacrificing pressure relief, the coils also add bounce and offer improved edge support over the flagship all-foam model.
+Side sleepers and those who weigh less than 230 pounds should find this bed does a solid job of providing support for the spine.

 Like the other Leesa mattresses, the Legend’s first two layers combine a responsive and breathable polyfoam with a closer-conforming memory foam layer.
 Below this is a layer of zoned micro-coils that is designed to provide targeted support, as well as pressure relief for the hips and shoulders.
 A final transitional layer of polyfoam acts as a buffer between the comfort layers and the support core.
 The comfort system sits atop a bed of pocketed coils made with recycled steel.